kriskuiper/project-tech-team/docs/CONTRIBUTING.md

 # Contributing to Project Tech Team

 ## Branches
 The `master` branch is always being deployed to the live environment, so everything on the master branch needs to be bug free.
-For development we use a `develop` branch.
+For development we use a `develop` branch so all bugfixes and features get a last check before merging it with `master`.

 ### Features
 A feature branch is branched off from the `develop` branch and is formatted like: `feature/feature-name`.